What Makes You a High-Risk Driver?

 Multiple at-fault accidents within three to five years create a clear pattern of risky behavior.
 Even drivers who cause a single serious accident may face high-risk classification depending on the severity and circumstances.
 Learn how an accident affects your car insurance rates and what to expect during renewal.

 Excessive speeding tickets and frequent moving violations accumulate quickly.
 While one speeding ticket might not trigger high-risk status, three or more violations within a short period demonstrate a pattern insurers won't overlook.
-This includes running red lights, illegal turns, following too closely, and other moving violations.
+Most insurers apply a look-back period of three to five years for speeding and moving violations, with surcharges applied throughout that window.

 Insurance Coverage Issues